Cuba

 Direct aid to the persecuted

-Legal representation
+Legal representation and Advocacy

 We aspire to inform the general public and, in particular, the representatives of European governments and institutions about the real situation in Cuba.
-We intend to raise awareness about the true situation concerning human and civil rights on the “island of freedom” and appeal to Europe Union and its members to apply a responsible approach to Cuba in their foreign policy.
+We intend to raise awareness about the true situation concerning human and civil rights on the “island of freedom” and appeal to the European Union and its members to apply a responsible approach to Cuba in their foreign policy.

 Entire text Less text